 - We obtained an understanding of the legal and regulatory frameworks that are applicable to the company and determined that the most significant are those that relate to the reporting framework (FRS 101 and the Companies Act 2006) and the relevant direct and indirect tax compliance regulations in the United Kingdom.
-In addition, the Company has to comply with laws and regulations relating to its operations, including employees and GDPR. - We understood how the Company is complying with those frameworks by making enquiries of management to understand how the Company maintains and communicates its policies and procedures in these areas, and corroborated this by reviewing supporting documentation.
-We also reviewed correspondence with relevant authorities. - We assessed the susceptibility of the company's financial statements to material misstatement, including how fraud might occur by considering the risk of management override.
-We performed procedures to test manual journals back to supporting documentation. - Based on this understanding we designed our audit procedures to identify non-compliance with such laws and regulations.
+In addition, the Company has to comply with laws and regulations relating to its operations, including employees and GDPR. - We understood how the Company is complying with those frameworks by making enquiries of management to understand how the Company maintains and communicates its policies and procedures in these areas and corroborated this by reviewing supporting documentation. - We assessed the susceptibility of the company's financial statements to material misstatement, including how fraud might occur by understanding which areas of the business present potential fraud risk areas (through the presence of opportunities, incentives or potential rationalisation to commit such acts of fraud), understanding where these risks could present themselves and subsequently identifying the process-level controls in place to prevent, or detect and correct them.
+Combining this with our understanding of entity-level controls, which have evidenced management's behaviour and the culture embedded within the company, we have gained a detailed understanding of the overall susceptibility to fraud. - Based on this understanding we designed our audit procedures to identify noncompliance with such laws and regulations.
 Our procedures involved journal entry testing with a focus on unusual transactions, enquiries of legal counsel and enquiries of management.